pavelkomiagin/Front-end-Developer-Interview-Questions/README.md

 **Why is extending built-in JavaScript objects not a good idea?**

-Depend on the way of extending.
+We *extend an object* when we add functionality to an object using the `prototype` property.
+At first glance, this seems like such an awesome feature.

+The main argument against doing this is: if, in future, a browser decides to implement its own version of your method, your method might get overridden (silently) and the browser’s implementation (which is probably different from yours) would take over.
+So not extending in the first place is future proofing your code.

+On the another side, if you decide to overwrite the browsers definition, any future developer working on your code won’t know about the change.
+They'll have a harder time getting up to speed.

+Generally it’s safer to move your particular changes into a library (as with underscore.js).
+That way your particular methods are clearly marked and there’s no chance of conflict.

+But...

+It might be a good idea to add an extension for functionality that became available in later versions, but isn’t guaranteed to be available in your particular browser.
+It is called a polyfill.

 **Difference between document load event and document ready event?**

-1. ready means DOM is ready.
-1. load means the page fully loaded.
-Includes inner frames, images etc.
+`$(document).ready()` fires when the HTML has finished loading.
+You can’t interact with the DOM before the HTML has finished loading, so we keep all our JS interactions wrapped up in the ready handler.

+`window.onload` fires when all of the content (images, scripts, CSS) has finished loading.
+This can be really slow, so we try not to keep too much here.
+But it can be useful if you need to work with images of unknown size.

 **What is the difference between `==` and `===`?**

-The == operator will compare for equality after doing any necessary type conversions.
-The === operator will not do the conversion, so if two values are not the same type === will simply return false.
-It's this case where === will be faster, and may return a different result than ==.
+The `double equals ==` operator will compare for equality after doing any necessary type conversions.
+The `triple equals ===` operator will not do the conversion, so if two values are not the same type `triple equals ===` will simply return false.
+It's this case where `triple equals ===` will be faster, and may return a different result than `double equals ==`.
 In all other cases performance will be the same.

+If the two operands are not of the same type, JavaScript converts the operands then applies strict comparison.
+If either operand is a number or a boolean, the operands are converted to numbers if possible; else if either operand is a string, the other operand is converted to a string if possible.
+If both operands are objects, then JavaScript compares internal references which are equal when operands refer to the same object in memory.

+The best practice is to use `triple equals ===` always.

 **Explain the same-origin policy with regards to JavaScript.**

+The same-origin policy helps prevent malicious attacks by stopping code from another site executing on your site.
+An attacks like this is known as a Cross Site Scripting attack.

+How does JS decide if it’s a “same” site?

+The “origin” is the same if three things are the same: the protocol (http vs. https), the domain (subdomain.yoursite.com vs. yoursite.com vs. google.com), and the port (:80 vs. :4567).
+If all three of these line up, then JS views the sites as the same, and code is executed.
+If any of them are different then the code is marked as potentially malicious and is not run.

+Hmmm, if I own “subdomain.yoursite.com” and “yoursite.com” I might want to share resources.
+This same-origin policy could be really annoying!

+It’s possible to work around the subdomain problem.
+You can change the domain of a page, so it can access it’s parent’s resources:

+// in the code on subdomain.yoursite.com
+document.domain = "yoursite.com";
+There are a couple other pieces to remember about changing the domain (mostly about the port).
+You can read about them here.

 **Make this work:**
 ```javascript